 Your Questions Answered About Las Vegas Child Custody

 Child custody is one of the most contentious legal issues in family law.
-It is also one of the least well-understood.
-If you are preparing to divorce or separate from your spouse and you have children, it’s essential that you understand how child custody works in the state of Nevada.
+It is also one of the least understood.
+If you are preparing to divorce or separate from your spouse or significant other, and you have children, it’s essential that you understand how child custody works in the state of Nevada.
 To speak with an experienced child custody lawyer in Nevada, contact the capable legal team at Smith Legal Group.
-We work to alleviate as much of the stress and emotional burden associated with family law issues as possible.
+We work to alleviate as much of the stress and emotional burden associated with custody issues as possible.

 For most couples who are considering divorce, child custody is an unfamiliar subject.
 Here are some questions that many people have about child custody: